-High-functioning autism is a diagnosis of an autism spectrum disorder, or ASD.
+High-functioning autism (HFA) is a diagnosis of an autism spectrum disorder (ASD).

-High-functioning autism, or HFA, is similar to Asperger syndrome.
+High-functioning autism is similar to Asperger syndrome.
 Children with these conditions are likely to be of average, or above average intelligence, but will see the world around them in a very different way to children without these conditions.

 The main difference between an HFA and Asperger syndrome diagnosis is often down to developing language skills, which are less likely to be delayed with Asperger syndrome.